manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 - The application uses an external module that is responsible for doing an automatic validation using test reference values.

-- Identifying each sample with a barcode that is automatically generated using an external API.
+- Identifying each sample with a barcodeDomain that is automatically generated using an external API.

 ### Physical Constraints